BillyAyiera/Marketplace/README.md

 > 3. Select about phone

-> 4. Click on the build number seven times to activate developer options(Developer option will be activated)
+> 4. Click on the build number five times to activate developer options(Developer option will be activated)

 > 5. Select on developer option and select usb debugging